argonautproject/data-query/pages/_includes/intro.md

   (21) |  Health concerns | Condition

   The Argonaut Profiles for each of the data element queries is listed below.
 Each profile defines the minimum mandatory elements, extensions and terminology requirements that **MUST** be present.
-For each profile requirements and guidance are given in a simple narrative summary.
+Requirements and guidance are given in the profile narrative summary.
 A formal hierarchical table that presents a [logical view] of the content in both a differential and snapshot view is also provided along with references to appropriate terminologies and examples.

   -  [Argonaut AllergyIntolerance Profile](StructureDefinition-argo-allergyintolerance.html)
   -  [Argonaut CarePlan Profile](StructureDefinition-argo-careplan.html)